linzhangUCA/3421tpl-multi-sensor_navigation/README.md

     - Refer to [Assignment 6](https://classroom.github.com/a/0LxkqZrp).

 - (20%) Stage 3 - Camera Navigation:
-    - Use a ArUco to guide the robot approaching the final destination.
+    - Use an ArUco to guide the robot approaching the final destination.
     - (5%) **Stop within 1 meter to the goal**.
     - Refer to [Robotic Vision's slides](https://linzhanguca.github.io/_docs/robotics_1-2023/1114/vision.pdf).